CAR-Driving/yoloOnGoogleColab/README.md

  10. https://arxiv.org/pdf/1901.06358.pdf

- - ## Trying changing [this project](https://github.com/spectrico/car-make-model-classifier-yolo3-python) to be same as this project:
+ - ## Trying changing it to be same as [this project](https://github.com/spectrico/car-make-model-classifier-yolo3-python):

 ![enter image description here][4]